qurben/mopidy-jukebox/README.rst

     /jukebox-api/vote

-This endpoint supports `POST`, `PUT` and `DELETE`.
+This endpoint supports :code:`POST`, :code:`PUT` and :code:`DELETE`.
 The track-uri from Mopidy is sent along in the body of the request as form data.
-The key for the track is `track`.
+The key for the track is :code:`track`.

 Searching
 ~~~~~~~~~